macrocosm-os/folding/reproducibility.md

 Percentage difference:
 ![alt text](assets/bad_reproducibility_big_deviation_percentage_diff.png)

-Such major deviations are very weird and suggest some major issue is at hand.
+Such major deviations are unusual and indicate the presence of a major underlying issue.

 ### Conclusion
 We are still investigating the cause of these failures.
-We will be requiring all validators to run the same exact GPUs to ensure that the simulations are reproducible.
+We will be requiring all validators to run the same exact GPUs to ensure simulation reproducability.
 If you notice that as a miner you're runs are falsely marked as invalid due to a lack of reproducibility please reach out to us.
 We will not accept submissions that are not reproducible.